-PFPCS' Federal Program Coordinators is Mrs. Leigh Ann Kelly.
-She can be reached at lbonck@omnivestllc.com or 215-497-8301 ext.
-111.
+PFPCS' Federal Program Coordinator can be reached at Omnivest, LLC., at phone number 215-497-8301.

 Annual Title I Meeting:

 PFPCS invites parents to attend our annual Title I information meeting, which will be held as part of the Back to School Night.
 At these meetings we will describe our participation in Title I, Part A programs, explain the requirement of Title I, and explain parents' right to be involved (including developing our Title I Parent Involvement Policy and Parent Compact).